gxiaolab/isoLASER/README.md

 ## **Requirements**

-isoLASER is written in Python 3.8 and requires the following packages (with the tested versions):
+IsoLASER is written in Python 3.8 and requires the following packages (with the tested versions):

 - multiprocess
 - numpy==1.24.4